 After an excellent picnic and a pleasant swim, we take the road again towards Ulcinj, 36 kilometers of mountain road await us as well as about twenty kilometers on the national road.

-Day 3 – Ulcinj, Long beach / Velika plaza + visit of the old town
+Day 3 – Ulcinj ?
+Long beach / Velika plaza + visit to the old town

 After a morning enjoying the nice pool with view of the hotel, we left in direction of Long beach / Velika plaza.